 - NZP CSI-RS resource for channel measurement as described in Subclause 5.2.2.3.1.

-The UE may assume that the CSI-RS resource(s) for channel measurement and the CSI-IM/NZP CSI-RS resource(s) for interference measurement configured for one CSI reporting are resource-wise QCL-TypeD'
+The UE may assume that the CSI-RS resource(s) for channel measurement and the CSI-IM/NZP CSI-RS resource(s) for interference measurement configured for one CSI reporting are resource-wise 'QCL-TypeD'.

-.

 5.2.1.3 (void)

 5.2.1.4 Reporting configurations